← Back to gallery

 Grapheme-aware spans stagger into place when Intl.Segmenter is available, while the final readable phrase stays the source of truth.
 Three variants demonstrate Latin headline, emoji-safe segmentation, and a Hangul phrase whose visual split follows user-perceived characters.

-Letter rise · short cascade
+Letter rise · classic cascade

 Latin Headline